-Courts exist to help you enforce your rights in contract disputes, debt recovery, disputes over wills and estates, business disputes, etc. But if you are not properly prepared then suing or being sued (called “litigation”) can be very painful (sometimes even if you win!).
+Courts exist to help you enforce your rights in contract disputes, debt recovery, disputes over wills and estates, business disputes, etc. But if you are not properly prepared then suing or being sued (called “litigation”), even if you end up winning , can be a very painful and difficult process.
 Therefore please note the following:

-Get a lawyer with enough experience to properly tell you what the risks are, and if he or she advises you to compromise then you must consider settling the case as fast as you can.
+Get a lawyer with enough experience to properly tell you the strength of your case, what the steps in the matter will be and what the risks are.
+If he or she advises you to compromise then you must consider settling the case as fast as you can since your lawyer has likely been in this situation before.
 Do you feel that your lawyer can recognise a good commercial compromise given the risks that come with litigation?

 Court matters take a very long time to come to trial.
 There are many factors that will affect how long you wait to get to a hearing.
 One of those factors is the question of which Court is going to hear your matter because some Courts process matters and give you a hearing date faster than others.
 Has your lawyer given you sensible, likely time-lines for your matter?

 Unlike criminal matters, civil or commercial litigation is decided by a judge rather than a jury.
-Even with a judge deciding the outcome litigation can be hard to predict because you cannot know with certainty what evidence your opposition will present.
-Your lawyer must be brutally honest with you regarding the strength of your evidence?
+Even with a judge deciding the outcome litigation can be hard to predict because you cannot know with certainty what evidence your opposition will present or which side's evidence the judge will find more persuasive.
+Has your lawyers promised you complete success or have they been brutally honest with you regarding the strength of your evidence?

 No matter what the facts of your case, you are going to lose if you cannot produce “admissible evidence”.
 This means evidence supporting your case in a form acceptable to the Court.
 Your evidence also has to be relevant to your case, and persuasive.
 Has your lawyer properly explained to you why he or she (and the barrister) seem to be ignoring the “killer points” you want to make to the judge?

 Generally in litigation the loser of the case has to pay the legal costs of both sides, but in some courts each party pays their own costs regardless of the outcome.
-Has your lawyer given you an early, reasonable estimate of not only your costs, but also your opposition’s likely costs?
+Has your lawyer advised you on whether your costs may be recoverable and given you an early, reasonable estimate of not only your costs, but also your opposition’s likely costs?

 Great news!
 You won the case!
 But you can then discover that the person you sued has no money, and that even if you were to bankrupt them you won’t get paid anything.
 Has your lawyer given you an early assessment of whether you are suing a “man of straw”?